Ekekwecharles/rest-countries-api-with-color-theme-switcher-master/README.md

 ## Overview

-This project is a country information app that allows users to search and view details about different countries.
-It includes features like filtering, dynamic routing, darkmode and responsive design to enhance the user experience.
+This project is a fully functional **country information app** that allows users to search for countries and view detailed information about each one.
+Users can filter countries, navigate via dynamic routes, toggle **dark mode**, and enjoy a fully **responsive design** across devices.

+What makes this project special is that **I built the backend and API myself**.
+The API handles country data and is hosted on **Vercel**, allowing the frontend to fetch information seamlessly.
+This includes:

+- A **custom serverless API** returning country details (like population, region, capital, flags, currencies, languages, borders, etc.)
+- Support for **dynamic queries** by country name or code
+- Built-in **CORS handling** for smooth frontend integration

+## API Repository

+Check out the API code here: [GitHub Repository](https://github.com/Ekekwecharles/fake-api-rest-countries)

 ## Features